least-creative-name/Capstone/README.md

 OS supported
 * Windows (recommended)
 * Linux (Ubuntu 18.0)

+Python version - 3.8.0 + (recommended)<br />
+Also works with latest Anaconda distribution

 ### Usage
 Once the above listed prerequisites have been installed Follow the below steps to generate multiple variants